Now open!

 Rydet used photography to express everyday stories and capture the essence of what it meant to be human.
 Despite the project’s epic scope, the individual portraits often feel intimate and revealing.
 Her careful and considered practice spans decades and she worked on the project until her death in 1997.

 Totalling nearly 20,000 negatives, only a fraction of the Sociological Record images were printed in Rydet’s lifetime.
-Over 100 prints will be on show at The Photographers' Gallery, alongside books and personal letters.
+Over 100 prints are on show at The Photographers' Gallery, alongside books and personal letters.